hbeni/fgcom-mumble/server/Readme.server.md

 Compiling server parts
 ===========================
-- The lua bots shouldn't needed to be compiled, just run them trough the lua interpreter.
+- The lua bots shouldn't needed to be compiled, just run them trough the luajit interpreter.
 - Compiling the mumble server is usually not neccessary, just use your distibutions version; this holds true also for the client.

 - Information for compiling the lua *mumble.so* is given at [bkacjios github page](https://github.com/bkacjios/lua-mumble).
 You need it deployed in your systems lua libs folder for running the lua bots.